<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Workers in the food processing and manufacturing industry continue to face numerous health risks even with technological advances and new regulations.

 Machines used to clean, process, and package food are wrought with risks and hazards.
-Each year, more than 700 U.S. workers are killed in machine-related accidents, and another 2,500 are injured.
+Each year, numerous U.S. workers are killed in machine-related accidents, and countless others are injured.

 lockout tagout tag and lock